OlaiyaO/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0x001 SHELL PERMISSIONS
 * The "su": This switches users, it could switch the current user with another user. example "su betty"
-* The "whoami": This simply prints the username of the current user.
+* The "whoami": This simply prints the username of the current user
+* The "groups": This prints all the groups that the current user is part of.